alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 Time series plots are produced, along with auto- and cross-correlation plots.
 Early warning signals are also computed using the `ewstools` package [@ewstools], including Lag-1 autocorrelation and standard deviation moving window plots.
-A sensitivity and significance analysis is also performed, in order to determine whether any declines (quantified by Kendall tau values) are statistically significant.
+A sensitivity and significance analysis is also performed in order to determine whether any trends (quantified by Kendall tau values) are statistically significant.

 # Acknowledgements

-We acknowledge support from Tim Lenton, Chris Boulton, and Jessie Abrams during the course of this project.
+We acknowledge support from Tim Lenton and Jessie Abrams during the course of this project.

 # References